 This writing and publishing toolkit is a compilation of advice from other experts on publishing, blogging, peer reviewing, plagiarism and copyright infringement, and writing proposals, policy briefs, press releases and white papers.
+The CADRE Early Career Guide has additional writing and publishing tips.
 For information about knowing your audience and messaging, visit the Audience & Messaging section of our toolkit.

 7 Steps to Publishing in a Scientific Journal

 9 Publishing Basics for Anyone Submitting to a Scholarly Journal

 Leah Fargotstein, a social science journals editor at SAGE, responds to basic yet essential questions about getting published in a scholarly journal.

 American Journal Expert's (AJE) Senior Academic Editor Michaela Panter shares advice on speeding up the publication process.

 Erin Marie Furtak, in The Chronicle of Higher Education, describes how she, as an education researcher, uses a writing pipeline to help organize and move her writing projects along.

 “What Editors Want: Paving the Way to Publication” Do’s and Don’ts When Submitting Papers [PDF]

 Former co-editors in chief for the journal Comparative Biochemistry and Physiology wrote these do's and don'ts.

 American Journal Expert's (AJE) Research Communication Partner Sarah Conte shares important criteria to keep in mind when choosing a journal that is a good match for your research.